In Kabul, the Taliban government has resumed issuing Afghan passports.

 Taliban authorities in Afghanistan said on Saturday that they will resume issuing passports in Kabul, providing optimism to citizens who feel threatened by the Islamists’ authority.

-Thousands of Afghans have also sought for fresh travel documents in order to flee an escalating economic and humanitarian crisis that the UN has dubbed a “avalanche of hunger.”
+Thousands of Afghans have applied for fresh travel papers in order to flee an escalating economic and humanitarian crisis described by the UN as a “avalanche of hunger.”

-According to Alam Gul Haqqani, the chief of the interior ministry’s passport department, the authorities will begin issuing travel documents at Kabul’s passport office on Sunday.
+Authorities will begin issuing the documents at Kabul’s passport office on Sunday, according to Alam Gul Haqqani, the interior ministry’s chief of the passport department.

 Following the Taliban’s return to power on August 15, tens of thousands of Afghans hurried to Kabul’s only airport in the hopes of catching any international flight that could escape them.

-Authorities reopened the passport office in Kabul in October, only to shut it down days later due to a backlog of thousands of applications that led the biometric technology to fail.
+Authorities restored the passport office in Kabul in October, only to shut it down days later due to a backlog of applications that led the biometric technology to fail.

 “All of the technological concerns have now been rectified,” Haqqani said, adding that individuals who had already applied for travel documents would be granted them first.